China’s selective amnesia

 [Note: I am ten days late to this story due to my being away on vacation.
 Pardon me while I catch up.]

 No one knows better than I do that over the past couple years this site has become top-heavy with posts about the Great Leap Forward.
 The truth is it’s a topic of unending fascination for me and one that will mystify and sadden me nearly as much as twentieth century acts of genocide like the Holocaust and the forced starvation in the Ukraine under Stalin or the crimes against humanity of Pol Pot.
 Each of these is unique, of course.
+Mao was no Hitler or Stalin.
 A key differentiator is that there was no grand design for exterminating farmers in China, and Mao derived no pleasure from news of the mass starvation, even if he could have shown a bit more empathy.
 That’s not to say, however, that the tragedy wasn’t caused by Mao and his reckless policies.
 There is simply no doubt it was, as Liu Shaoqi dared to say nearly in so many words, to his political undoing.

 The reason I’m resurrecting the topic again is two excellent posts over at Sam Crane’s incredibly insightful and beautifully written blog.
 You’ll find one here and another here.